245 Clinton Ave., Brooklyn, NY 11205

 What is the application deadline?

-The application deadline for Spring 2018 admission is December 1, 2017.
-For Fall 2018 admission, priority deadline is February 15, 2018.
-Applications submitted after February 15 will be reviewed on a rolling basis.
+For Fall 2018 admission, the priority deadline is April 15, 2018.
+Applications submitted after April 15 will be reviewed on a rolling basis.
 Applications may be e-mailed to [email protected] or sent to:

 The Writer's Foundry